 Report - Technical

 McKinney, William M. and Liu, Victor A. S., "Study of cold-formed steel structural members made of thick sheets and plates" (1972).
 Center for Cold-Formed Steel Structures Library.
-Paper 197.
+197.